Steffenhir/GraXpert/README.md

-Program which can be used to extract and remove gradients in the background of astrophotos.
+GraXpert is an astronomical image processing program which can be used to extract and remove gradients in the background of your astrophotos.
-To use the program, simply download the main.exe and start it !

-Currently supported formats: .tiff, .fits